smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 6.1 to 7.0/index.md

 ## Environment Update

 The minimum environment requirements have changed for Ubuntu 18.
-GCC Version 7.5.x is now recommended.
-The previously recommended GCC Version 7.3.x
+GCC Version 7.5.x is now recommended over the previously recommended GCC Version 7.3.x

 ## Breaking Changes